roikonen/scalablemodeling/README.md

 > "The most scalable businesses in the world are software businesses."
 > _**Bill Gates** (Founder of Microsoft)_

+Without a scalable design from day one, even the best ideas can be slowed down by bottlenecks and inefficiencies as they grow.
+Designing with scalability in mind ensures that as demand increases, systems can grow exponentially to meet those demands without sacrificing performance or creating technical debt.

-Success is not just about growing fast — it's about building the right infrastructure from the outset, so that growth becomes an advantage, not a challenge.
+Success isn’t just about growing fast — it’s about building the right foundation from the start, so that **growth becomes an advantage rather than a challenge**.

 # Scalable Modeling